 via Activity Monitor, and macOS automatically restarted the process.
 Thanks to both for the tip!

-Jordi Bruin has released Amnesia which "allows you to disable the monthly reminders for Screen Capture Access on an app by app basis."
+Amnesia by Jordi Bruin "allows you to disable the monthly reminders for Screen Capture Access on an app by app basis."

 /mac | Sep 18, 2024